crypblizz8/maison/README.md

 This sample Next.js project is designed to help you hit the ground running with Privy's API.
 To run this project, you'll need the following:

-* A MetaMask account and the [MetaMask browser extension](https://metamask.io/download/) 🦊.
+* The [MetaMask browser extension](https://metamask.io/download/) 🦊 (or other Ethereum wallet provider).
 * A Privy account.
-Email hi@privy.io if you don't have one yet.
+[Sign up](https://www.console.privy.io/sign-up) if you don't have one yet!

-You can check out [a running version of the quickstart](https://demos.privy.io/quickstart).
+You can also check out [a running version of the quickstart](https://demos.privy.io/quickstart).

 ## Setting up the Privy Schema

-In this sample project, we will collect two simple pieces of user data: their name and their favorite color.
-In your Privy console, create two fields:
+In this sample project, we will collect 3 pieces of user data:
+- Name: The user's name (a piece of personally-identifiable info, i.e. PII data).
+- Date of Birth: Another piece of sensitive data.
+- Favorite Color: A toy example of user data used to personalize the user's experience.

+In your Privy console, create three fields corresponding to this user data:
 - `first-name`
+- `date-of-birth`
-- `fav-color`
+- `favorite-color`

-For both, give read and write permissions to the "Self" and "Admin" roles.
+For each, we'll keep the default `self` and `admin` read and write permissions.

 ## Get your Privy API Keys 🔑